amerjusupovic/BloxTactics/UI_SETUP_GUIDE.md

-# UI Setup Guide for Studio Editing
+# UI Setup Guide

+## Current UI System

+The BloxTactics UI system now uses existing UI elements from ReplicatedStorage.
+The UITemplate system has been removed, and the code directly references UI elements that should already exist in ReplicatedStorage.

-## Method 1: Create UI Template in ReplicatedStorage (Recommended)
+## Required UI Structure in ReplicatedStorage

-### Step 1: Create the Template in Studio

-1. **Open Roblox Studio** and your BloxTactics project
-2. **Navigate to ReplicatedStorage** in the Explorer
-3. **Create a new ScreenGui**:
-   - Right-click on ReplicatedStorage
-   - Insert → ScreenGui
-   - Name it `BloxTacticsUITemplate`
-   - Set `ResetOnSpawn` to `false`

-### Step 2: Build the UI Structure

-Create the following hierarchy in the ScreenGui:
+You need to create a ScreenGui named `BloxTacticsUITemplate` in ReplicatedStorage with the following structure:

 ```
 BloxTacticsUITemplate (ScreenGui)